-- WAVE training has begun across the Police BCU to allow staff in licensed venues to know how to spot vulnerable people and what to do when they do.
-This is part of our focus on the night time economy. - A focus by ASC on transition: a working group with Children Services to ensure there is a seamless approach to the transition and active work to reduce waiting times.
+- WAVE [Welfare & Vulnerability Engagement] training has begun across the Police BCU to allow staff in licensed venues to know how to spot vulnerable people and what to do when they do.
+This is part of our focus on the night time economy and a resource produced by the Met Police. - A focus by ASC on transition: a working group with Children Services to ensure there is a seamless approach to the transition and active work to reduce waiting times.
 There has been a reduction in the waiting list/time for transition service in ASC.
 It was recorded as 212 on 04th April 2022 and reduced to 11 cases on the 20th of April 2023.
 It is currently (as at May 2023) sitting at 10 cases. - Hear Us took part in the PCH [LGA] review providing feedback from service users and carer perspectives which was included in the final report.